Calculating Your Taxes

 Choosing standard or itemized deductions

 Once you know your AGI, you have the opportunity to lower your taxable income even more by subtracting either the standard deduction or your itemized deductions—whichever is greater.
+If your deductions (not including those for student loan payments) don't add up to more than the standard deduction, itemizing won't bring you more tax savings.
+In other words: If you don't have much to deduct, just take the standard deduction.

 When to consider the standard deduction